tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 jQuery-Mobile-Progress-Bar-with-Percentage v1.0.0 Overview
 --------

-The Tolito Progress Bar is a jQuery Mobile plugin which, offers the functionality to create and manage a progress bar.
+The Tolito Progress Bar is a jQuery Mobile plugin which offers the functionality to create and manage a progress bar.
 In addition it provides the options to set the progress bar's outer theme and inner filling theme on the basis of the jQuery Mobile standard themes, to